Screenly/cli/docs/EdgeApps.md

 #### Ready Signal

+The `ready_signal` field is an optional boolean parameter in the Edge App configuration.

+##### Purpose

+When set to `true`, it enables a mechanism for the Edge App to control when it's displayed on the Screenly Player.

+##### Use Case

+This feature is particularly useful for apps that require initial loading or data preparation before they're ready to be shown.
+For example, an app might need to fetch data or complete some initialization process.

+##### Implementation

-The `ready_signal` field is an optional boolean.
-When set to `true`, the Edge App must send a signal to the Screenly Player indicating it is ready to be displayed.
+When the Edge App is prepared and ready to be displayed, it must call the `screenly.signalReadyForRendering()` function.
+This signals to the Screenly Player that the app is now ready for rendering.

+##### Important Notes

+1. If `ready_signal` is `true` and the function is never called, the content will not be displayed.
+2. Once the function has been called successfully, any subsequent calls will be ignored.
+3. If `ready_signal` is `false`, the content will be displayed as soon as possible, and any calls to `screenly.signalReadyForRendering()` will have no effect.

+##### Benefit

+This mechanism allows for a smoother user experience by ensuring that the Edge App is fully prepared before it becomes visible on the display.

 #### Settings